alexboo/phalcon-annotation-mapper/README.md

 # Phalcon annotation mapper

-Filling properties of the object based on another entity or associative array using data description annotations
+Mapping data from object or associative array to object implements \Alexboo\AnnotationMapper\MapperInterface

 ### Install

-You can install it using the composer
+You can install it using the composer.
+But it need phalcon framework php extension.

 ```
 composer require alexboo/phalcon-annotation-mapper